Simcs/HanyangOfDelivery/README.md

 # Hanyang Of Delivery

+- Application which demonstrates the behavior of online delivery service.
-- Application which connects seller, customer, delivery.
+- This connects seller, customer, delivery via online web.

 ***